ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### AWS API Gateway
 In the last part we describe what our API endpoint should look like.
 Serverless makes sure a few services get configured:
-- your API endpoint gets created
+- our API endpoint gets created
 - configure our endpoint to use AWS IAM authentication upon calling it
-- your Lambda function gets attached to the endpoint
+- our Lambda function gets attached to the endpoint
 - configure CORS
 - define standard gateway responses (as described in our additional api-gateway-errors.yml file)